 Unfortunately, the succession of curators could not control the thickening of the root-trunk mass and the tree outgrew the special pot created by master potter Akiji Kataoka whose Yamaaki kiln was the lead Tokoname kiln that made that pottery town famous for production of the finest Japanese bonsai pottery.
 Akiji Kataoka is one of six in Fuku-Bonsai's International Honor Roll with the others being Haruo Kaneshiro and Ted Tsukiyama of Hawaii, Saburo Kato of Japan, John Naka of California, and Yee-sun Wu of Hong Kong.

 The "taiko" (round drum) design is symbolic of happy occasions and in donating the tree in that historically important pot, I was congratulating the National Collection on moving beyond the original Japanese bonsai gift to now have a second collection of American Bonsai.
 In the Fuku-Bonsai pot collection, I have two pots by Akiji Kataoka that he made about 1925.
 I believe one is of his very early days when he was still trying to duplicate antique Yixing pots.
 The second is younger but may be the very first taiko drum design.
 Over the years, I have seen his as well as others make changes or improvements to that pot design.
 So that end of career pot has very special significance and I'd like to see it exhibited with an appropriate bonsai.
 Unlike the Natal Banyan, it should be slow growing and I think an exposed root penjing of a Chinese Box Orange (Severinia buxifolia) may be ideal.
 I'm working on one that would expand the range of trees in the American Pavillion and/or the Kaneshiro Greenhouse.
-Our specialty is Dwarf Schefflera which has a huge range of styling.
-We can also donate one that clearly is very different from the one in the collection.
-Please email if interested. ~~~David (October 23, 2017)

 THE DEVELOPMENT & CHALLENGES OF PUBLIC BONSAI COLLECTIONS